alnvdl/alnvdl.github.io/about.md

 View my [GitHub profile](https://github.com/alnvdl).

-I also have a separate [work GitHub profile](https://github.com/alnvdl-work), but most activity takes place privately.
+I also have a separate [work GitHub profile](https://github.com/alnvdl-work), but most activity takes place privately there.

 This blog is hosted on GitHub Pages &mdash; Theme based on "minimal" by
 <a href="https://github.com/orderedlist">orderedlist</a>.